Water scarcity affects not only Mexico but many other nations worldwide.

 Avoid doing the same.

-I would even go as far as explaining to a house cleaner (if you have one) why you donโt want to wash your driveways or sidewalks with water.
-And instead, have them save water this way.
+I would even go as far as explaining to a house cleaner (if you have one) why you don’t want to wash your driveways or sidewalks with water.
+Instead, they should save water this way.
 Instead, they can do a dry sweep.

 A culture of conserving and saving water at home is the first solution to avoiding water scarcity in Mexico.